-Before we get into out top picks we want to spend some time discussing our rating criteria and what you should look for when you’re searching for a heavy bag.
+Before we get into our top picks we want to spend some time discussing our rating criteria and what you should look for when you’re searching for a heavy bag.
 There are a few things you should consider when you are looking for the best heavy bag.
 These are the things you should consider when selecting the right bag for you.
 You want to select the right style of bag and the right weight first.
-Then you will consider the cover, the filler, portability, durability, price and overall value for your money.
-For the purpose of this review the different criteria were used to categorize and rank the various bags we tested.
+Then you will consider the cover, the filler, portability, durability, price, and overall value for your money.
+For the purpose of this review, the different criteria were used to categorize and rank the various bags we tested.
 More weight was given to the actual functionality of the heavy bag and the value.
 If you’re looking for a classic heavy bag then you don’t really care about ANY of the pedestal bags so our ranking is organized accordingly.
-Let’s talk specifics (for more detailed buying advice check out our heavy bag buying guide).
+Let’s talk specifics:

 Type of Bag

 There are only a few different types of heavy bags available.
-They are the classic hanging heavy bag, the pedestal punching bag and the Muay Thai bag.
-Within each of these categories there are some specialty bags (like teardrop heavy bags and uppercut bags) but those only matter as you get more experience and start looking to work specific techniques.
+They are the classic hanging heavy bag, the pedestal punching bag, and the Muay Thai bag.
+Within each of these categories there are some specialty bags (like teardrop heavy bags and uppercut bags) but that only matters as you get more experience and start looking to work specific techniques.
 So what’s the difference between the various options?

 Classic Hanging Heavy Bag